ArieKnoester/arieknoester.github.io/resume.md

 # Objective

 After 7 years of software development focused on internal business logistics, I am eager to explore other realms.
-Over the last 8 months, I invested in learning Python in support of this objective.
-Areas of interest to me include Python web development, research software engineering, and data science.
-However I am also open to other opportunities in technology. \newline
+Over the past year, I invested in learning Python in support of this objective.
+Areas of interest to me include Python web development and data science.
+However, I am also open to other opportunities in technology. \newline

 # Skills

-Python, Git, Linux, PHP, Javascript, relational databases (MySQL, PostgreSQL) and .NET scripting. \newline
+Python, Git, Linux, and relational databases (MySQL, PostgreSQL).
+Light exposure to Javascript and PHP. \newline

 # Experience